The process of incorporation, explained (for founders)

 • Registered agent's information

-Once the state approves them, your corporation officially exists as a legal entity.
+Once the state approves your filing, your corporation officially exists as a legal entity.

 Remember, each state has its own specific requirements for articles of incorporation, so be sure to check your local regulations before filing.